 When you're beached-out, you can catch a boat back to your hotel (it's only about a 10-minute ride) and maybe go out for dinner in Oranjestad; there are lots of good restaurants within walking distance of your hotel.

-Where to stay: Again, I recommend staying at the Renaissance Aruba Resort & Casino.
+Where to stay: Again, I recommend staying at the Renaissance Wind Creek Aruba Resort.
 This resort has two separate hotels: the adults-only Marina Hotel and the family-friendly Ocean Suites.

 Day 5: One last swim and home